 Skip to main content

 Some companies target people with disabilities who have structured settlements.
-If you receive a flyer or solicitation promising fast cash or a lump sum payment for your monthly or periodic payments, be aware!
-Consider all options, including talking to people you trust with your finances, or your own lawyer or financial counselor, before trading your future payments for instant cash.
+If you receive a flyer or solicitation promising fast cash or a lump sum payment for your monthly or periodic payments, be careful!
+Consider all your options, talk to people you trust with your finances, and reach out to your lawyer or financial counselor before trading future payments for instant cash.

 What is a structured settlement?

-Structured settlement payments can contribute to long-term financial stability and help ensure that you have a steady flow of income.
+Structured settlement payments can contribute to long-term financial stability and provide a steady flow of income.
 Sometimes these payments are called disability payments since you receive money for injuries.
-However, these structured settlement payments are not Social Security Disability Insurance or Supplemental Security Income payments.
+However, these structured settlement payments are not government-provided Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) payments.

 Who wants your structured settlement payments?